Browse the following example activities to learn about strategies that can be used in online synchronous class sessions.

 Small group activities using breakout rooms

 Breakout rooms require thoughtful planning and facilitation in order for them to be meaningful.
 Simply putting students into breakout rooms without other thought or consideration will lead to a poor experience.
-Read the Getting Students to Participate in Breakout Rooms guide for excellent advice to help you set up for success.
+Read the Getting Students to Participate in Breakout Rooms (link opens in a new tab) guide for excellent advice to help you set up for success.

 References